Teiolass/tesi-magistrale-code/README.md

   The functions I export (except `create_c2c_table`) start with an underscore.
 Those functions convert the python arguments into `long int`, `float`, and C-style array values, and then call the version without initial underscore with the parsed arguments (for example `_ids_to_encoded` calls the `ids_to_encoded` function).
+The logic of the functions are contained in their versions without underscore.
 In particular, if a user wants to change a function without changing its signature, the functions with underscore must be left untouched.

   If arguments involve numpy ndarray's, there is a first conversion from Python Object to Numpy Array, and then a conversion from Numpy Array to C-style arrays.